breadbread1984/OCR-tf2/README.md

 ## text area detection results

 here are some results of my model which is enclosed at model/ctpn.h5 .
-As you can see, the detection (blue boxes) is OK, but the graph connected box (green ones) made in post process need to be improved.

 <p align="center">
   <table>